Switching quantum reference frames in the N-body problem and the absence of global relational perspectives

 We employ a toy model\footnote{We thank T.\ Koslowski for suggesting this model.} for Mach's principle in a system of $N$ interacting particles in three-dimensional space with translation and rotation invariance.
 This gauge symmetry implies that the position, orientation and motion of the particles with respect to the Newtonian background space has no physical significance and that the gauge invariant information is purely relational.
 As such, our system bears some resemblance to the Barbour-Bertotti and related models \cite{Barbour295,mercati2018shape,Barbour:2014bga,Barbour:2015sba}, except that here we will not have dilation or Hamiltonian constraints.

 For simplicity and in analogy to \cite{vanrietvelde2018change}, we restrict to unit mass particles and a Euclidean phase space $\cq=\mathbb{R}^{3N}$ so that our phase space, coordinatized by particle positions $\vec{q}_i$ and momenta $\vec{p}_i$, is $T^*\cq=\mathbb{R}^{6N}$.
-An $N$ particle system with the desired gauge symmetries leads to the following six (primary) constraints on phase space:\footnote{Henceforth, the Einstein convention holds and repeated spatial indices are implicitly summed over.}
+We take an $N$ particle system whose Lagrangian, described in Appendix \ref{app_lagr}, features the desired gauge symmetries and upon Legendre transformation leads to the following six (primary) constraints on phase space:\footnote{Henceforth, the Einstein convention holds and repeated spatial indices are implicitly summed over.}